-This pilot session is a two-part workshop designed to be an introduction to the traditional folk and professional music of Yiddish-speaking, Ashkenazic Jews, (those whose ancestors lived in Eastern Europe).
-While we will do some singing, this class will focus primarily on instrumental music.
+This 8-week session will familiarize you with the traditional folk and professional music of Yiddish-speaking, Ashkenazic Jews (those whose ancestors lived in Eastern Europe), with an emphasis on instrumental music.

-Each session will be geared toward both youth & adults, ages twelve and older who know how to play at least three major scales and one minor scale.
+This class is for youth and adults, ages twelve and older.
+We recommend you know how to play three major scales and one minor scale on your instrument.
 Yiddish music is traditionally played using an extraordinary variety of musical instruments; players of all pitched instruments are welcome to attend.

 This class will be taught in person with an alternative online option.
 Any students attending in person must be vaccinated and wear a mask.
 Please email a picture of your vaccination card or other proof of vaccination to firstname.lastname@example.org any time.

 Players of wind instruments can find masks compatible with their instruments here.
 If you need help acquiring or paying for an instrument mask, email us.

 If you are unable to attend in person, you can join us online!
 There will be a shorter live class for online students combined with selected recordings of the in-person class.

 format is semi-synchronous

 classes run Mondays, 11/1-12/20 from 7pm - 8:30pm

 sliding scale $0 - $200

 facilitated by Jimmy Austin & Tate Linden (TRP intern)